include-what-you-use/include-what-you-use/README.md

   oe << 5;
 ```

-Does bar.cc "use" ostream, such that it should #include <ostream>?
+Does bar.cc "use" ostream, such that it should `#include <ostream>`?
 You'd hope the answer would be no: the whole point of the OutputEmitter typedef, presumably, is to hide the fact the type is an ostream.
-Having to have clients #include <ostream> rather defeats that purpose.
-But iwyu sees that you're calling operator<<(ostream, int), which is defined in <ostream>, so naively, it should say that you need that header.
+Having to have clients `#include <ostream>` rather defeats that purpose.
+But iwyu sees that you're calling `operator<<(ostream, int)`, which is defined in `<ostream>`, so naively, it should say that you need that header.

 But IWYU doesn't (at least, modulo bugs).
 This is because of its attempt to analyze "author intent".

 ### Author Intent ###

-If code has typedef Foo MyTypedef, and you write MyTypedef var;, you are using MyTypedef, but are you also using Foo?
+If code has `typedef Foo MyTypedef`, and you write `MyTypedef var;`, you are using `MyTypedef`, but are you also using `Foo`?
 The answer depends on the _intent_ of the person who wrote the typedef.

-In the OutputEmitter example above, while we don't know for sure, we can guess that the intent of the author was that clients should not be considered to use the underlying type -- and thus they shouldn't have to #include <ostream> themselves.
+In the OutputEmitter example above, while we don't know for sure, we can guess that the intent of the author was that clients should not be considered to use the underlying type -- and thus they shouldn't have to `#include <ostream>` themselves.
 In that case, the typedef author takes responsibility for the underlying type, promising to provide all the definitions needed to make code compile.
 The philosophy here is: "As long as you #include foo.h, you can use OutputEmitter however you want, without worry of compilation errors."

-Some typedef authors have a different intent.  <iosfwd> has the line
+Some typedef authors have a different intent.  `<iosfwd>` has the line
 ```
   typedef basic_ostream<char> ostream;
 ```
-but it does *not* promise "as long as you #include <iosfwd>, you can use ostream however you want, without worry of compilation errors."
-For most uses of ostream, you'll get a compiler error unles you #include <ostream> as well.
+but it does *not* promise "as long as you `#include <iosfwd>`, you can use ostream however you want, without worry of compilation errors."
+For most uses of ostream, you'll get a compiler error unles you `#include <ostream>` as well.

 So take a slightly modified version of the above foo.h:
 ```